diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-02-09-creating-a-complex-project-with-llms.md

 ### Several AI agents
 Maybe my project would have been built better or faster if I would have used a network of agents working together.
-Sometimes I think that this virtuous cycle could have been completely automated.
+Sometimes I think that this virtuous cycle could have been completely automated[^3].

 If I achieve something on that direction I will write it here.

 ### Keeping the same model
-To be fair, when my quota run out I just selected another model and kept working.
+To be fair, when my quota ran out I just selected another model and kept working.
 Should I have waited until my quota was renewed?
 I do not know.
 I have not detected issues when using Gemini 3 Flash vs Gemini 3 Pro (for example).
-Maybe I needed to be more inquisitive in my orders but... who cares if the result was improved again and again until it reached a good quality?
+Maybe I needed to be more inquisitive in my orders but... who cares if the result was improved again and again until it reached a good quality?[^4]

 ## Conclusion
 In this post I have explained how I have created a complex project (a web scraper)